thesorekill/HuskHomesMenus/README.md

 ## Credits

 - Built as an extension for **HuskHomes**
-- Developed for use on the **Chumbucket Network**
+- Developed for use on the **Chumbucket Network** chumbucket.net

-© 2025 Chumbucket Network.
+© 2025 Sorekill.
 Licensed under the Apache-2.0 License.